 Their criminal activities ranged from bank robbery and car theft to murder, kidnapping, and raping.

-On August 21, 1995, the former Police Commissioner, Shadrack Kiruki, announced a reward of Kshs.
+On August 21, 1995, the then Police Commissioner, Shadrack Kiruki, announced a reward of Kshs.
 100,000 to anyone who would offer information on the whereabouts of the trio gangsters.
 The bounty on each of their heads would later be doubled to Kshs.
-200,000 as they had become a menace, and unstoppable.
+200,000 as they had become unstoppable.

-On January 1, 1996, an elite force was formed from the Criminal Investigations Department (CID) - later renamed Directorate of Criminal Investigations (DCI) - with the task of hunting down the criminals.
+On January 1, 1996, an elite force, Alpha Romeo, was formed from the Criminal Investigations Department (CID) - later renamed Directorate of Criminal Investigations (DCI) - with the task of hunting down the criminals.
 Daniel Seronei was assigned the duty of leading the team.

 With the assistance of Flying Squad, the newly formed elite team, Alpha Romeo, brought down the three thugs marking an end to their criminal activities.

 The duo spotted the car, and stopped to watch it.
-Not realizing the civilians were cops, they attacked them with the intention of stealing their car.
+Not realizing the civilians in the car were cops, they attacked them with the intention of stealing their car.
 The police retaliated.

 Among the items that were recovered that night were a bullet proof jacket weighing 4kg, a Toyota Corolla with a counterfeit number plate, and a cassette radio.

 Born in Kamuyu village, Nyeri County, Wacucu was staying in Nairobi with his father while his mother was living at the countryside.
-They were staying at Shauri Moyo Baptist Centre's compound.
+They were staying at the compound of Shauri Moyo Baptist Centre.

-He went on to stay in the Church's compound after his father died of cancer at a local hospital before moving out and renting a room at Dandora, Nairobi.
+Wacucu went on to stay in the Church's compound following his father's death from cancer at a local hospital before moving out and renting a room at Dandora, Nairobi.

 An altar boy in his teenage years, it came as a surprise to those who knew him how the compassionate young boy would turn out to become a gangster, and at that, a ruthless one.